TOPIC: KITCHEN OF MATERIALS

 In order to choose the right material, you have to know what requirements the material has to meet.
 Important factors are the product that has to be packaged, the packaging process, the end user/consumer, and the location where the product-packaging combination will be used.
 If you properly analyze these factors, you will end up with a design brief that you can use to select the right packaging material.

 Simone and Jens are two passionate entrepreneurs with a green heart.
-They create concepts and give advice in sustainable food and packaging and contribute towards a better tomorrow.
+They create concepts and gives advice in sustainable food and packaging and by this they work towards a better tomorrow.
 The world around us is changing, we are in a transition.
 Change is not easy, but by taking steps together we can make a big difference.
 Simone and Jens use their knowledge about products, materials and design to help companies.

 Simone Lips & Jens Visser

-“We are committed to a better and cleaner tomorrow for the people of the future.
-That would be you, but also the people who are being born in the coming 100 years’.
+“We are committed to a better and cleaner tomorrow.
+This, we do for the people of the future.
+That would be you, but also the people who are over 100 years of being born’.

+The kitchen will be the central point.
 Everyday a workshop will be held at the kitchen block.
 The materials that are treated herein are: plastic, paper and cardboard, glass and metal.
-Additionally, People of tomorrow invites another materials expert to unleash his/her substantive knowledge regarding this topic.
+Additionally, during these workshops another materials expert is invited to unleash the substantive knowledge.